rnpcs/philschmid-bart-large-cnn-samsum/README.md

 ## `bart-large-cnn-samsum`

+> If you want to use the model you should try a newer fine-tuned FLAN-T5 version [philschmid/flan-t5-base-samsum](https://huggingface.co/philschmid/flan-t5-base-samsum) out socring the BART version with `+6` on `ROGUE1` achieving `47.24`.

 This model was trained using Amazon SageMaker and the new Hugging Face Deep Learning container.

 For more information look at: